jsdchenye/eslint-config-airbnb-vue/doc.md

 ```

 > <b>vue/html-self-closing</b><br />
-This rule aims to enforce the self-closing sign as the configured style
+<i>This rule aims to enforce the self-closing sign as the configured style</i>
 ```vue
 <template>
   <!-- ✓ GOOD -->